 At natural gas processing terminals, we introduced an operation training simulator (OTS) in FY2005 to train employees to be able to respond to emergencies, including technical glitches, expeditiously.
 In FY2017, a virtual reality (VR) function using animation was added to the OTS, enabling trainees to experience serious accidents such as fire under the VR setting, a situation they rarely face in the real world.
 The upgraded OTS has been instrumental in improving employees' safety and disaster-prevention skills to be passed on to the next generation.

-In FY2008 a new human resources development system was launched by the Pipeline Business Unit's Human Resources Development Center in preparation for the mandatory retirement of veteran engineers.
+In FY2008, a human resources development system was launched by the Human Resources Development Center belonging to the Pipeline Business Unit (renamed “Network Company” on April 1, 2019) in preparation for the mandatory retirement of veteran engineers.
 We are engaged in structured and systematic human resources development as well as educational efforts “to spread know-why” that teach the meaning and background of work procedures to build a framework (safety culture) that prevents accidents.
 To convey the lessons learned from various past failures, we have set up experiential-type training facilities that reproduce the circumstances at the time of these failures.

 Moreover, the Human Resources Development Center of the Pipeline Business Unit has sponsored a pipeline work contest among employees with high levels of skills and knowledge in the field.
 The contest, started in 2015, is designed to enhance the overall safety level of Osaka Gas.

 In addition, a variety of training is being offered at the Human Resources Growth Center, which provides education on safety and disaster prevention at LNG terminals, and at the respective Human Resource Development Centers of the Residential Energy Business Unit and the Commercial & Industrial Energy Business Unit, which are responsible for gas pipes and gas appliances on customer premises.